 The Network’s scope is culture and art, with a focus on audiovisual and media culture, audiovisual industry and cinema operations.

 Cinema Network is a non-profit organisation registered on 17 February 2015 at the City of Zagreb Office for General Administration.
-The Network’s activities are supported by the Croatian Audiovisual Centre, Foundation Kultura Nova and City of Zagreb.
+The Network’s activities are supported by the Croatian Audiovisual Centre.